 Today we will be exploring the importance of proportions and and what styles work with what body types easily so that you look amazing every day.

 We will start off by talking about the most common body shapes.
 I emphasize that every body is unique and beautiful and that you don’t need to lose weight or change yourself in order to feel better about your style.
 However, knowing your body shape helps you choose clothes that look better on you.

 Female body shape is based mostly genetics and your skeletal structure.
 While you can adjust your body shape a bit with exercise and hormone levels, for the most part it is pre-defined by your skeletal structure and your predisposed fat and muscle distribution.
 So work WITH you body shape instead of against it.

 If you struggle with figuring out which body type is your shape- you can measure your hips, waist, and shoulders to get an exact placing.
-But, I bet most people can tell just by looking in a mirror.
-Here’s a more detailed guide on measuring for your body type.
+Here’s a guide on how to determine your body shape in under 5 minutes.

 Do you struggle with fashion and your closet is an overwhelming mess?
 Check out my Craft the Closet of Your Dreams Playbook to curate a closet you love and find the style you were always meant to have.